blekmus/electron-abridged/README.md

 # Electron-abridged

 Abridged anime but in an electron app.
-Unfinished and probably never will.
+Unfinished and probably never will be.
 Replaced by [abridged-cli](https://github.com/blekmus/abridged-cli).

 ## Artworks

-Made these artworks for both fun and as background images for the app.
+Made these artworks for fun and as background images for the app.

 ![card (1)](https://github.com/blekmus/electron-abridged/assets/47277246/1d0a7bec-f7a2-4134-becb-b0aab4ea0827)
 ![card (3)](https://github.com/blekmus/electron-abridged/assets/47277246/a5bc4657-f34e-424f-afb5-c59467f024c6)